“DATA is the new age, trend and hype”

 An Example Conceptual Data Model

-Although this picture is somewhat vintage, it is still a great picture.
+Although this picture is somewhat vintage, it is still great.
 It shows a graphical representation of a conceptual data model.
-This model recognizes the concepts of organization, party, address, person, customer, broker, underwriter, policy, contract, and transaction.
+This model recognizes organization, party, address, person, customer, broker, underwriter, policy, contract, and transaction.
 These are all essential business concepts for an insurance company.

 The conceptual data model relates these concepts.
-For IT and data, people can now communicate with the business on this and build modern IT support for the business or perform a digital transformation that is necessary to make sure the insurance company will survive the age of data.
+People can now communicate with the business on IT and data and build modern IT support for the business or perform a digital transformation necessary to ensure the insurance company will survive the age of data.

 For many people, this diagram may contain too many technical details as in the modeling language notation is used.
-But the essence of the diagram will be very clear to anyone who works in the business of insurance.
+However, the essence of the diagram will be evident to anyone who works in the insurance business.

 Today's version of such a conceptual data model would contain conceptual entities like Insurance Fraud, Customer Interest, Identity, and Claim Behavior.